 How is a sentinel lymph node biopsy done?

-Sentinel node biopsy avoids having all the lymph nodes in the area removed to check for cancer cells.
-Removing lymph nodes leads to a risk of developing lymphedema, where the lymph fluid is unable to drain from the area (most often an arm, leg, or the head/neck).
-This can result in swelling that can be painful, causing difficulty using or moving that limb, and an increased risk of serious infection in that limb.
+Removing only the sentinel lymph node(s) lets your surgeon leave your other lymph nodes intact.
+When more lymph nodes are removed, there is a risk of lymphedema.
+Lymphedema happens when the lymph fluid is unable to drain from the area (most often an arm, leg, or the head/neck).
+This leads to swelling that can be painful.
+Lymphedema can make it hard to use or more that limb, and puts you at higher risk of serious infection in that limb.

-What are the risks associated with sentinel lymph node biopsy?There are some risks and possible side effects of having a sentinel lymph node biopsy.
-These risks can include:
+There are some risks and possible side effects of a sentinel lymph node biopsy.
+These risks may be: